semgrep/semgrep-docs/docs/release-notes/november-2023.md

 ### Added

 - Added an optional `--no-secrets-validation` flag to skip secrets validation.
-To run a secrets scan with no validation, enter `semgrep ci --secrets --no-secrets-validation`.
+To run a Secrets scan with no validation, use the command `semgrep ci --secrets --no-secrets-validation`.
 - **Secrets and Secrets details page:** Added a **<i class="fa-solid fa-ticket"></i> ticket icon** to quickly inform users if a ticket has been created for the finding.

 ### Changed